nvareille/Khelljyr/README.md

 - SimpleScene

-  Calling the function create_basic_scene() will create a new window ready to be used and without taking care of it ! just set the two handlers and everything is fine ! (window_stack_pop() will free it and free what's has been allocated on it)
+  Calling the function create_basic_scene() will create a new window ready to be used and without taking care of it ! just set the two handlers and the update function and everything is fine ! (window_stack_pop() will free it and free what's has been allocated on it)

 - MemoryManager: